calebtkjordan/css-portfolio-challenge/README.md

 # Caleb Jordan's Portfolio Page

 ## Overview
-Welcome to the repository for my personal portfolio page.
-This project is part of my journey through a front-end web development course, showcasing my growing skills in HTML and CSS.
+Welcome to my portfolio repository, marking my progress at the end of Week 2 in a front-end web development course.
+This early stage project showcases foundational HTML and CSS skills, with planned updates as my learning progresses.

 ## Project Objectives
 - Build a portfolio page to showcase skills and projects.